farid-mkh/chat/README.md

 2. frontend: html, css, js

 ## How to run
-> first check that you have installed node.js.
+> First make sure that you have installed node.js.
 1. To install packages
 ```npm i``` or
 ```yarn install```